panoply/syncify/readme.md

 </summary>
 <p>

-The `input` option refers to your projects src build path.
-This is the directory where your development theme files exist.
+The `input` option refers to your projects **src** location This is the directory where your development theme files exist.
 Syncify defaults this directory to `source`.
 The value defined here will be prepended to any path you define within `paths`.

 </p>
 </details>